Hemmant's List

 • Advising the Office of Liquor and Gaming Regulation on matters involving the recent inquiry into the Star Casino operations in Queensland.

-• Acting for private clients in disciplinary matters in the Queensland Civil and Administrative Tribunal.
+• Acting for private clients in disciplinary matters against the QBCC in the Queensland Civil and Administrative Tribunal.

-• Acting for Government Departments in the Land Court in relation to valuation disputes and mining objections.
+• Acting for and advising Government Departments and private clients in the Land Court in relation to valuation disputes, mining objections, and merits reviews under the Environmental Protection Act 1994 (Qld).

 • Advising a statutory authority on specific questions arising from the interaction between its licensing regime and the Human Rights Act 2019 (Qld).

-• Advised a private client on options for challenging a development approval under a local planning scheme in circumstances where the matter of the approval was attended with an error of law.
+• Advising a private client on options for challenging a development approval under a local planning scheme in circumstances where the matter of the approval was attended with an error of law.

 • Advising various State Government Departments, Agencies, and private clients on statutory construction emanating from various Queensland and Federal enactments.